marciobonatto/html-css-qr-code-page/README.md

 # QR Code Component Page

 A simple challenge from the Webpage Frontend Mentor using only HTML and CSS.
-The task involved crafting a page featuring a central card housing a QR Code.
+The task involved developing a page featuring a central card housing a QR Code.
 When scanned, this QR Code directs users to the Frontend Mentor Website page.

 ## The Layout